winitzki/scall/tutorial/programming_dhall.md

 To recognize that, the interpreter would need to deduce that the condition under `if` is the same as the condition defined in `Nonzero`.
 But Dhall's typechecking is insufficiently powerful to handle dependent types in such generality.

-So, any function that uses `saveDiv` for dividing by an unknown value `y` will also require an additional evidence argument of type `Nonzero y`.
+So, any function that uses `safeDiv` for dividing by an unknown value `y` will also require an additional evidence argument of type `Nonzero y`.
-That argument can be easily provided as `{=}` when calling that function, as long as `y` is a **statically  known value** (a value that is a known literal within the current scope).
+That argument can be easily provided as `{=}` when calling that function, as long as `y` is statically  known.

 The advantage of using this technique is that we will guarantee, at typechecking time, that programs will never attempt to divide by zero.